MARS-Group-HAW/esida-db/README.md

 Python based framework for downloading and calculating spatio-temporal data to different areas of interest, like administrative levels of a country, or other shapes.

 It aims to be a decision system for epidemiology and can provide an overview with socioecological per administrative level.
+It is developed in the context of the [ESIDA project](https://www.haw-hamburg.de/en/research/research-projects/project/project/show/esida/) and focused on Tanzania.
+But this framework aims to be agnostic to its data, so you can use it for different areas and data!
+See the section below about [setting up a different region](#use-your-own-geographic-region-and-data).

 ## Usage